AbdulMoidM/Parse-Regular-Expression/README.md

 Our programs used the following grammar to parse expressions and output whether an expression is regular or not:

 \<E> -->   \<C><ET>

 \<ET> -->   \|<E> | e

 \<C> -->   \<S><CT>

 \<CT> -->   \.<C> | e

 \<S> -->    \<A><ST>

 \<ST> -->   \*<ST> | e

 \<A> -->   \(<E>) | <X>

 \<X> -->   \a |b | c| ….| z

 The syntactic categories are named E for expression, C for concatenation, S for “star” (closure), A for atomic expression, and X for input symbol.
-The T versions of the categories are the “tail” productions created by left-factoring the grammar per FOCS Ex.
-11.15.
+The T versions of the categories are the “tail” productions created by left-factoring the grammer.

 How we did Part 1: